anamikasharaf/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
  One-page web application that lets users draw a pixel image on a customizable panel.

- This application will let user make a custom grid by adding height and width of the grid in form.A color is picked, User can use that color to make pixel art.
+ This application will let user make a custom grid by adding height and width of the grid.
+A color is picked by the user to make the pixel art.
- User can also choosen a different color while making this art at any given point.
+ User can also choose a different color while making this art at any given point.
+A simple double click on a colored cell will make the cell clean, to be painted again.

  This application has following three files.